sarnold/pystache/setup_description.rst

 official `Mustache spec <https://github.com/mustache/spec>`__.

-Pystache is `semantically versioned <http://semver.org>`__ and older vaersions can still be found on
+Pystache is `semantically versioned <http://semver.org>`__ and older versions can still be found on
 `PyPI <http://pypi.python.org/pypi/pystache>`__.
 This version of Pystache still passes all tests in `version
 1.1.2 <https://github.com/mustache/spec/tree/v1.1.2>`__ of the spec.